OHCRN/platform/apps/consent-ui/src/components/Form/README.md

 - [React-Hook-Form](https://react-hook-form.com/) with [Zod validation](https://zod.dev/)
 - [React-Select](https://react-select.com/home)

-## How to make a form

-- Make a server component and collect the translations you need.
-  - As much as possible, organize the translations into objects based on which dictionary they come from, so the objects can use the dictionaries' types.
-- Make a client component that takes the translations as props.
-  - Wrap a `<Form />` component around the form's contents.
-  - Use the `useForm` hook from React-Hook-Form.
-  - Add fields using `FieldSet` components, not input components.
-  - To submit the form, use the `handleSubmit` method from the `useForm` hook.
-This will trigger Zod schema validation.

 ## A brief intro to React-Hook-Form

 - React-Hook-Form provides hooks, not components, to help developers create forms.
 - Most components can be **registered** using the `register` method from the `useForm` hook.
 These are _uncontrolled_ components: They manage their own state in the DOM, and React-Hook-Form reads and validates their state using `refs`.
 - Components imported from libraries must be **controlled** by wrapping a `<Controller />` component around them.
 They're _controlled_ components, but the controlling context is a wrapper around the specific input, which is then managed by React-Hook-Form similar to the registered/uncontrolled inputs.
-- Fields are validated using Zod schemas, initially on submit, and then on change.
+- Fields are validated using Zod schemas, initially `onSubmit`, and then `onChange`.

+## Tips on creating a new form

+- Make a server component and collect the required translations.
+  - Organize the translations into objects based on which dictionary they come from, so the objects can use the dictionaries' types.
+- Make a client component that takes the translations as props, and renders the form.
+  - Wrap `<FormProvider>` (context provider from React-Hook-Form) and `<Form />` (our styled form component) components around the form's contents.
+  - Add fields using `FieldSet` components.
+    - Add one field, then add a submit handler, then test the page.
+When that's working, add the next field.
+- To submit the form, use the `handleSubmit` method from the `useForm` hook and pass it your own custom submit function.
+This will trigger Zod schema validation.
+Don't wrap `handleSubmit` in another function, it won't work.
+- Using schemas:
+  - When starting a new form, make a new schema & type in the same file, and add form fields to this schema one by one as they're added to the page.
+  - The original schemas were written for the API before work began on the form UI.
+They may need to be updated based on UI work.
+  - Mismatches between the schema & page cause errors that aren't obvious. **Always console log `formState.errors` during development.**

 ## Common use cases